 The next topic discussed was the primary subject of the workshop: bridle trails as well as golf cart/low-speed vehicles on Village roads and pathways.
 O'Dell began by showing the different bridle trails on a map and giving the history of the trail system.
 O'Dell explained that the trail system is a work in progress and is heavily reliant on private land owners being willing to sign easement agreements.
+For example, the yellow bridle trail was only able to be constructed because Lasergut Farms granted an easement between South Shore Boulevard and Santa Barbara Drive.

 Ryan Harding then began explaining that state statutes define golf carts as motor vehicles that are incapable of exceeding 20 miles per hour.
 Low-speed vehicles are defined by state statute as a motor vehicle that can exceed 20 miles per hour but not 25.
-O'Dell claimed that the BMP's/Bollards have limited golf carts on pathways over recent years.
-A golf cart can be converted into a low-speed vehicle, and is classifed as such under state statute when a golf cart is registered as street legal.
-A map of Village roadways that are able to accomodate low-speed vehicles according to state statute was then shown to committee members.
-Both Pierson Road and 50th Street under state law can be accessed by golf carts and low speed vehicles, but as Annabelle Garrett suggested, these roads may be too dangerous for golf carts and low-speed vehicles to drive on.
-O'Dell said the Village may say no to these roadways being used by these vehicles depending upon the Village Engineer's recomendation on the matter.
+O'Dell noted that the bollards have limited golf carts on pathways over recent years, as well as car and truck traffic to the rear of many farms.
+A golf cart can be converted into a low-speed vehicle, and is classifed as such under state statutes when a golf cart is registered as street legal.
+A map of Village roadways that meet the criteria of the state statutes for low-speed vehicles was then shown to committee members.
+Both Pierson Road and 50th Street under state law can be accessed by golf carts and low-speed vehicles as they have a posted speed limit of 30 miles per hour.
+However, Annabelle Garrett suggested that these roads may be too dangerous for golf carts and low-speed vehicles to drive on.
+O'Dell said the Village Engineer may say no to these roadways being used by these vehicles depending upon the traffic volume and the type of vehicles currently used on the roadways.

 The final topic discussed was the upcoming EPC meeting schedule.
 The committee decided that the next EPC meeting wouldn't be until September, but a July deadline for putting a report together on the state of the industry numbers as well as the equestrian education committee was decided upon.
+O'Dell reminded the committee that no petitions were forthcoming to June or July, but that August might require a meeting if a petition manifests.